akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 That evening, when at last she sat down to rest, she heard his approach and felt his hand come to rest on her shoulder.
 She looked up, uncertain what to expect.
 His face was tired but open.

-“Thank you,” he said.
+‘Thank you,’ he said.
 The first words he had spoken to her in several days.

 She nodded.
-“The fire is lit.
-The bed will be warm.”
+‘The fire is lit.
+The bed will be warm.’

 That night, as she lay in her own bed, she heard the creak of the bed in the sleeping chamber.
 The thought came to her, clear and quiet: *Father crossed the threshold all by himself*.